 Kinesiology – a non-invasive therapy – is based on the premise that any problems arising within the meridians will eventually be reflected in the body.
 The body is a truth detector and though muscle testing, kinesiologists can identify blockages and inbuilt belief systems from the way the body does or doesn’t push back.

-Using a combination of muscle testing linked with meridian to investigate where the energetic imbalances existed in his body, Jodi uncovered stored emotions from a number of similar incidences in his life primarily affecting the kidney and stomach meridians.
+Using a combination of muscle testing linked with meridian to investigate where the energetic imbalances existed in his body, our Osteopath uncovered stored emotions from a number of similar incidences in his life primarily affecting the kidney and stomach meridians.

 As George completed the process, he felt an immense weight lifting from his chest.
 His palpitations have disappeared and he no longer relies on medication prescribed by his cardiologist.
 Naturally – like any of us – he feels anxious in certain situations, but that disproportionate, overwhelming sensation that once paralysed him has gone.
 He now recovers easily from stressful situations and, with a new sense of control, has rediscovered his usual optimism and zest for life.